chelseaayoo/GitHub-Search/README.md

 There are no known bugs.

 ## Technologies Used
+ Angular CLI.
 HTML language for creating website.
 Typescript.
 CSS and bootstrap for styling.

 ## Support and contact details
 For suggestions,comments and questions,email me via chelsea.ayoo@student.moringaschool.com.
 Let us make coding more fruitful and fun.